-Colored or white, fold down, bobby socks were worn with casual shoes but otherwise, most skirts and dresses needed a nice pair of stockings.
-Stockings came to thigh high and were held up with garters.
-Stockings had seams, black seams.
-Nude would be fine too but ’50s women loved their stockings to stand out and attract attention.
+Colored or white fold down bobby socks were worn with casual shoes but otherwise, most skirts and dresses needed a nice pair of stockings.
+Stockings came to thigh height and were held up with garters.
+Stockings had seams, notably black seams.
+Nude would be fine too, but ’50s women loved their stockings to stand out and attract attention.
 Many stockings had heel designs such as Cuban heels, pointed heels, bows, arrows and other cute designs on the back leg or ankle.
 Learn more about 1950s stockings here and socks here.

 The 1950s silhouette wasn’t a natural shape.
 It needed some help in the form of foundation underwear, bras, slips, and petticoats.
-The bra, especially the cone-shaped bullet bra, gave women the protruding bust that balance out the wide hips.
-They could be strapless to wear with evening gowns and sheer tops or with straps for daywear.
+The bra, especially the cone-shaped bullet bra, gave women the protruding bust that balanced out the wide hips.
+They could be strapless to wear with evening gowns and sheer tops, or with straps for daywear.

 There were also falsies, bust pads, to give women what they naturally lacked.
-And if what they lacked was a flat tummy well then a boned corset or elasticize girdle could help with that.
+And if what they lacked was a flat tummy, well, then a boned corset or elasticized girdle would help with that.
 These body shapers flattened, smoothed, and held up stockings all in one.
-Some had built-in bras for the ultimate in one-piece foundation support.
+Some had built-in bras for the ultimate one-piece foundation support.
 Read about 1950s lingerie.

 Over these support garments came a high waisted cotton or silky soft panties.
-A slip, either full or half size, trimmed in lace wasn’t just pretty it helped clothing to hang smoothly on the body.
+A slip, either full or half size and trimmed in lace, wasn’t just pretty — it helped clothing hang smoothly on the body.

 Next came a petticoat or crinoline skirt.
 These underskirts were made of layers of ruffled netting that added volume under swing skirts.
 They were starched, dried upside down, and worn in multiple layers to achieve maximum fullness.
 Learn more about and shop crinoline petticoats.